 - expertise in serving the learning needs of diverse communities and English for speakers of other languages.

-A master’s in SPED prepares professionals to work as specialists and consultants in programs that serve individuals with diverse learning needs (e.g. behavioral, academic, social).
+A master’s in SPED prepares professionals to work as specialists and consultants in programs that serve individuals with diverse learning needs (e.g., behavioral, academic, social).
 Graduate studies in special education build capacity through personnel preparation, research, outreach, and dissemination.
-These efforts are focused on systemic approaches to prevent and reduce the incidence and prevalence of disabilities as well as to provide supports for students with disabilities to successfully participate in schools and communities.
+These efforts are focused on systemic approaches to prevent and reduce the incidence and prevalence of disabilities as well as provide support for students with disabilities to successfully participate in schools and communities.
 The master’s program is aligned with developmental levels and needs of diverse individuals and their families across the life span.
-Master’s degree students can specialize in: a) early intervention; b) school age individuals K–12 level; c) a general master’s with an individualized interest.
-Consistently rated among the nation’s best graduate programs, UO special education has been ranked third in the U.S. since 2000, according to U.S. News & World Report.
+Master’s degree students can specialize in: a) early intervention; b) school-age individuals K–12 level; c) a general master’s with an individualized interest.
+Consistently rated among the nation’s best graduate programs, UO special education has been ranked third in the US since 2000, according to U.S. News & World Report.

-The PhD program focuses on the development of expertise in K-12 educational research using a cognitive apprenticeship model.
+Most master’s degree students graduate in less than two years.
 The DEd program offers virtual delivery of content accessable from anywhere in Oregon for practicing educational professionals with a choice of concentrations: equity, literacy, or policy.

 Licensures and Endorsements

 Curriculum and teacher education (CTED) offers master’s level programs for individuals with a teaching license and includes professional development choices emphasizing cultural awareness and social justice.